2024-Hackathon-by-42-in-Asia/42-Seoul-Repository/readme.md

 2. Open `index.html` in a modern web browser.

 3. For development with live reloading, you can use a local server.
-If you have Node.js installed, you can use `http-server`:
+If you have Node.js installed, you can use `http-server` or live-server extension in vscode:

    ```
    npm install -g http-server